FaithAlone.net

 Muslims assert that the "valley of Baca" in verse 6 refers to Mecca, and the "well" refers to the Zamzam well in Mecca.

-Firstly, this doesn't refer to Muhammad, because even if we grant every Muslim claim about this passage, Muhammad is nowhere to be found.
+Firstly, this does not refer to Muhammad, because even if every Muslim claim about this passage is granted, Muhammad is nowhere to be found.
 Muhammad's claim was that he would be found mentioned in the Torah and the Gospel, not Mecca, and not the Zamzam well.

-Secondly, this doesn't refer to Muhammad, because yet again, "The Lord" (YHWH) is used seven times in this short chapter - seven rebukes to the false god "Allah", which is the only name Muhammad ever preached under.
+Secondly, this does not refer to Muhammad, because yet again, "The Lord" (YHWH) is used seven times in this short chapter - a name that Muhammad never demonstrated any awareness of.

 Thirdly, the passage says that "every one" of those who went to the valley of Baca "appears in Zion before God".
 The name "Zion" refers to Jerusalem specifically (Isaiah 40:9), or Israel more broadly (Zechariah 9:13), in every instance in which it is used in the Old Testament, which is often.
 If we take the southernmost tip of Israel, it is still over 1,100 kilometers away from Mecca.
 Add another 200 kilometers, if Zion is referring to Jerusalem.
 Attempting to link the two locations, such that all who are in one come into the other, is geographically impossible, and defies common sense.

-Fourthly, the passage doesn't say "they make a pilgrimage to Baca", it says that they "pass through the valley of Baca", on their way to Zion.
-It's a thoroughfare, not the destination.
+Fourthly, the passage does not say "they make a pilgrimage to Baca", it says that they "pass through the valley of Baca", on their way to Zion.
+It is a thoroughfare, not the destination.
 The destination is Zion.
 Where did Jews live, when this was written?
 They lived in Israel.
 So, this was a valley, within Israel, that Jews would go through on their way to Jerusalem.
 Why would Jews, who lived in Israel, take a 2,500 kilometer round-trip detour, on their pilgrimage to Jerusalem?

 Fifthly, the passage does not say "there is a well in Baca".
 It says "those passing through the valley of Baca make it a well; the rain also filleth the pools".
 This is referring to people digging places - plural - for rainwater to accumulate, or digging into sand until they reach a waterline, which doesn't describe the Zamzam well at all.
 Some also interpret this verse metaphorically, as valley of Baca is sometimes translated "valley of weeping", and this could in that case refer to the (happy or sad) tears of the pilgrims.

 Finally, there is the Kaaba problem.
 Muslims believe that the Kaaba in Mecca was God's first and most important shine on the entire planet, and was appointed as the place of worship for all of mankind by God during the life of Abraham (Surah 22:25-29).
-So, even if against all reason, we grant you this passage in Psalms, why does it only receive one dinky, obscure mention in the entire Bible?
-And why, instead, do we have thousands and thousands of references to Israel, Jerusalem, the Temple, and the Tabernacle?
-Maybe it's because Muhammad made up a bogus story about an irrelevant Pagan cube in his hometown, and only illiterate Pagan Arabs were silly enough to believe it.
+So, even if against all reason, we grant Muslims this passage in Psalms, why does the Kaaba only receive one obscure mention in the entire Bible?
+And why, instead, are there thousands and thousands of references to Israel, Jerusalem, the Temple, and the Tabernacle?

 Song of Solomon 5:16